 Apprenticeships offer many opportunities to employers seeking to build various skill types and levels within their businesses.
 Apprentices develop the right skills for the business and are a great way to transfer knowledge to a new generation of talent.
 Degree apprenticeships help employers reach sixth formers looking for alternatives to full-time university routes.
 Apprenticeships can also help with up-skilling by offering existing staff progression opportunities and continued professional development.

 Apprenticeships are a valuable means of bringing diverse talent into your business that is reflective of the communities rail serves.
-They are a valuable tool to offer employment opportunities to people from diverse backgrounds and a great way to respond to the call to action of the Levelling Up agenda and increase the social value of the rail industry.
+They are a valuable tool to offer employment opportunities to people from diverse backgrounds and a great way to increase the social value of the rail industry.

 Deciding to take on an apprentice is only the first step in the journey – setting up and delivering a quality apprenticeship is vital to successful skills development for the individual and your business.
 Apprenticeship set-up and delivery can be daunting.
 Processes and plans need to be developed for induction; training; relationship management between the business, the apprentice and training providers; maintaining apprentice wellbeing and arranging end-point assessments.
 Staff must also be supported to provide quality training.
 There is a lot to organise and get right – but the benefits of the apprenticeship rely on a quality programme.

-If you want to ensure that you are making the best use of apprenticeship opportunities and delivering a quality apprenticeship, NSAR is here to help.
+If you want to ensure that you are making the best use of apprenticeship opportunities, NSAR is here to help.
 We provide a personalised service where you will receive one-on-one support from our team.

 NSAR Head of Assessment and Skills